redsun1988/Chess_GeneticOptimization/README.md

 This task (known as the “horse dominance problem”) is well known.
 Location options there are quite a few, but how many exactly?
 And if, again, to consider options to the accuracy of turns and symmetries?
 And for any size of board?
 For example, for a 13x13 board, twenty-eight horses are enough, and for a 35x35 board?

 In this project, the task of calculating the smallest number of horses for a chessboard of arbitrary size is implemented.
-For the calculation of applied genetic search algorithm.
-Hence, such properties as "IndividualCount" and TP.
+For the calculation of applied genetic optimization algorithm.
+Hence, such properties as "IndividualCount" and so on.

 Enjoy using.